The Numbers Behind Brexit And What It Means For The Future

 Ian Jack writes about the influences on Brexit, and how the 1980s changed Britain, most of all above the line between the Wash and the Bristol Channel.
 Between 1979 and 1986, jobs in the manufacturing industry shrank from 7m to 5.1m.
 Of all the jobs lost, in services as well as manufacturing, 94% were to the north of that line.

 Jack also notes how in 2004, Tony Blair’s government decided to open the UK labour market to the eight eastern and central European countries that had joined the EU.
 Only two other member states, Sweden and Ireland, did so as freely.
 Between 5,000 and 13,000 migrants were expected; within the first year, 129,000 turned up.
 These are the numbers behind Brexit.

 Deindustrialization and immigration along with other political, social, and economic factors, according to Jack, are to blame for Brexit.
-What exactly is Brexit though?
+Still, renowned betting house William Hill still has 5/1 odds that the UK is still in the EU by 2025 leading us to this question: What exactly is Brexit?

 Brexit is the June 23, 2016, referendum where the United Kingdom voted to leave the European Union.
 The residents decided that the benefits of belonging to the unified monetary body no longer outweighed the costs of free movement of immigration.
 Brexit is the nickname for “British exit” from the EU.